cgi-js/cgi-js/README.md

 ##### Note:

 *This library is in active development.
-Issues, feedback as a github ticket is welcome.*
+Issues, and feedbacks as github ticket are welcome.*

 ##### Package Dependencies: